 Voluntary vs. Involuntary Manslaughter

-While both are called manslaughter, they are extremely different.
-Voluntary manslaughter usually involves a killing in the heat of the moment.
-For instance, if Adam impulsively grabs a fire iron and fatally clobbers Bill during a sudden quarrel, the offense would likely be voluntary manslaughter.
-The idea is that if Adam is driven by the "heat of passion," it lessens the moral blame, so he shouldn't be charged with murder, even in the second degree.
+While both crimes are called manslaughter, there are key differences.
+Voluntary manslaughter describes an intentional killing in the heat of the moment and lacks the specific intent required for murder.
+For example, Aidan and Bert are carpenters who suddenly quarrel at a work site, if Aidan fatally clobbers Bert with his hammer during a sudden quarrel, the offense would likely be voluntary manslaughter.
+The concept holds that because Aidan was driven by the "heat of passion," his moral blame is lessened, so he likely would not be charged with murder, even in the second degree.

 In contrast, involuntary manslaughter concerns accidental deaths, such as traffic fatalities caused by impaired drivers.
-Also, it's generally considered murder, not manslaughter, to kill someone unintentionally while committing a robbery, kidnapping, or other "inherently dangerous" felony.
+However, most states generally define homicides as murder, not manslaughter, when someone unintentionally kills another while committing a robbery, kidnapping, or other "inherently dangerous" felony.

-An example would be robbers attempting to flee from the scene of a crime who run over a pedestrian while being pursued by police officers in a high-speed chase.
+For example, if robbers are speeding away from the scene of a crime, and they accidentally run over a pedestrian while being pursued by police, they could be charged with murder.
 Even though the pedestrian's death was accidental, it would likely be charged as murder because it occurred in connection with a robbery.
-However, most blameworthy unintentional killings are involuntary manslaughter.
+However, most blameworthy unintentional killings fit the category of involuntary manslaughter.

 Get Legal Help with Your Involuntary Manslaughter Case